A System Level Approach to Controller Synthesis: Introduction

-\rev{This allowed for the incorporation of various design specifications on the closed loop system into the controller design process, enabling customized controller synthesis via convex optimization \cite{Boyd_closed}.
-A similar approach was proposed in \cite{Dahleh}, wherein closed loop behavior is directly optimized, subject to interpolation constraints to ensure the existence of a corresponding controller achieving the desired behavior.} \rev{Subsequently, approaches yielding parameterizations of stabilizing controllers for more general classes of systems were developed: notable examples include the polynomial approach \cite{Polynomial} for generalized Rosenbrock systems \cite{Rosenbrock}, and the behavioral approach \cite{Willems,Behavior_I, Behavior_II, Behavior_para} for linear differential systems.
-These results illustrate the power and generality of this approach to optimal control in the centralized setting.
-Indeed, together with state-space methods, they played a major role in shifting controller synthesis from an ad hoc, loop-at-a-time tuning process to a principled one with well defined notions of optimality, and in the LTI setting, paved the way for the foundational results of robust and optimal control that would follow \cite{1989_DGKF}.}
+\IEEEPARstart{T}{he} foundation of many optimal controller synthesis procedures is a parameterization of all internally stabilizing controllers, and the responses that they achieve, over which relevant performance measures can be easily optimized. \revsecond{For finite dimensional linear-time-invariant (LTI) systems, the class of internally stabilizing LTI feedback controllers is characterized by the celebrated Youla parameterization \cite{1976_Youla_parameterization} and the closely related factorization approach \cite{Factorization}.
+In \cite{1976_Youla_parameterization}, the authors showed that the Youla parameterization defines an isomorphism between a stabilizing controller and the resulting closed loop system response from sensors to actuators -- therefore rather than synthesizing the controller itself, this system response (or Youla parameter) could be directly optimized.
+This allowed for the incorporation of customized design specifications on the closed loop system into the controller design process via convex optimization \cite{Boyd_closed} or interpolation \cite{Dahleh}.
+Subsequently, analogous parameterizations of stabilizing controllers for more general classes of systems were developed: notable examples include the polynomial approach \cite{Polynomial} for generalized Rosenbrock systems \cite{Rosenbrock} and the behavioral approach \cite{Willems,Behavior_I, Behavior_II, Behavior_para} for linear differential systems.
+These results illustrate the power and generality of Youla parameterization and factorization approaches to optimal control in the centralized setting.} Together with state-space methods, they played a major role in shifting controller synthesis from an ad hoc, loop-at-a-time tuning process to a principled one with well defined notions of optimality, and in the LTI setting, paved the way for the foundational results of robust and optimal control that would follow \cite{1989_DGKF}.